craftcms/docs/docs/4.x/image-transforms.md

 Every transform has the following settings:

 Name
 :   A user-facing name or label for the transform.
+This is mostly for your reference, but it _may_ be exposed to content authors when using [Redactor](plugin:redactor).

 Handle
-:   A template-facing handle, used when accessing transforms in Twig or via GraphQL.
+:   A template-facing handle, used when accessing transforms in Twig or via GraphQL. _Changing this may require updates to your templates!_

 Mode
 :   Specifies how the transform is handled:

-    - [**Crop**](#crop-fit) (Default) — Crops the image to the specified width and height.
+    - [**Crop**](#crop) (Default) — Crops the image to the specified width and height.
-    - [**Fit**](#crop-fit) — Scales the image so that it is as big as possible with all dimensions fitting within the specified widthand height.
+    - [**Fit**](#fit) — Scales the image so that it is as big as possible with all dimensions fitting within the specified widthand height.
     - [**Letterbox**](#letterbox) — Stretches the image to the specified width and height.
     - [**Stretch**](#stretch) — Stretches the image to the specified width and height.